loneworkernelson-web/WSVisitProject/README.md

-# Project Specification: Workplace Support App (WSA) v1.3
+# Project Specification: On-the-Go AppSuite v1.0

-**Version:** 1.3 (Reflecting discussions up to Oct 25, 2025 - Added AI grammar/spelling correction to reporting)

 ## 1. Overview

-This document specifies a complete, free, self-hosted Workplace Support App (WSA) system.
+This document specifies a complete, free, self-hosted On-the-Go AppSuite (OTG AppSuite).
 The system integrates Lone Worker Safety (LWS) features with a robust Visit Reporting module.

 The system is comprised of four main components:

 1. **The Worker App (PWA):** A mobile-first web app for workers, combining safety timers with offline-capable visit reporting.

-2. **The Monitoring Dashboard:** A web-based dashboard for safety monitors to view worker status in real-time.
+2. **The** Monitoring **Dashboard:** A web-based dashboard for safety monitors to view worker status in real-time.

 3. **The Google Apps Script Backend:** A Google Sheet-based backend that acts as the database and logic controller for both safety alerts and visit report data.